metakirby5/codi.vim/README.md

     it supports nothing more than what the underlying REPL supports.
 This is why Haskell language pragmas don't work and OCaml statements must end with `;;`.
+- _Codi leaves a bunch of old processes running, what's going on?_
+  - The cause of this issue is still unknown, but it happens infrequently.
+See `:h codi-introduction-warnings` for more information.

 ## Thanks to